srobo/volunteer-emails/SR2020/2020-02-20-competition-reminder.md

 The dates will be April 18th - 19th, with set-up days on the 17th and 16th if you’re available!
 The venue is RUSU, the University of Reading Student Union.

-Accommodation will be free for volunteers, and we’ll provide lunch on the competition days.
-We may also reimburse travel depending on the budget, so keep your train ticket receipts!
+Accommodation will be provided for volunteers, and we’ll provide lunch on the competition days.
+We may also reimburse travel depending on the budget, so keep your travel receipts!

 Please sign up if you fancy coming: https://forms.gle/foHy82uY98wiPm587